OCA/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 to block the inventory validation (setting it as 'Pending to Approve') when the discrepancy is greater than a user defined threshold.

-Only new group "Inventory / Control Manager" will be able to force the validation of those blocked inventories.
+Only new group "Validate All inventory Adjustments" will be able to force the validation of those blocked inventories.